 There are several important elements that need to be readily accessible to the customer in the local target language and culture.
 Firstly, there are the product names and categories, which need to be accurately translated so that potential customers can look them up in their language and know what they are.

 Once potential e-commerce customers have found your website and products, they will want more details about the items for sale.
 Proper product descriptions and details are crucial to guide the customer from browsing to purchasing, including comparing different offerings across your website but also with other suppliers online.

 Product names and descriptions often require a premium marketing translation, sometimes called trans-creation, to work well in the target language – essentially adapting or even re-writing the copy to fit the target market, rather than providing a straight-forward translation.
 For top performance, keywords should be researched and Search Engine Optimisation (SEO) carried out to identify specific attributes in the target language before translating any content.
 This entails not so much translation, but research skill to identify the terms that people in the target markets use when searching for a particular product or service.

 However, if you want to provide the full localisation experience, it’s important not to forget about consumer reviews.
-According to Trustpilot, 79 per cent of shoppers say they trust online reviews as much as personal recommendations.
+According to Trustpilot, 79% of shoppers say they trust online reviews as much as personal recommendations.
 Consumer reviews have become central to the online shopping experience – they help to build a strong relationship between the brand and the consumer, and drive sales.